Effective 9 April 2020

-Subscription Agreement (also referred to as Order Form) means a document or subscription or order form that particularises details of the Services, which may include details of the Course(s), Fees, Term, Software and other related matters and which may be in the form of a written document or available on line, including on or through the Website.
+Subscription Agreement (also referred to as Order Form) means a document or subscription or order form that particularises details of the Services, which may include details of the Course(s), Fees, Term, Software and other related matters and which may be in the form of a written document or available on line, including on or through the Website or the App.

 Term means the Initial Service Term plus the Renewal Term, as described in clause 7.1.

-User means a person who in any way uses the Website, any Course, the Materials, the Software or any of the Services (a User may also be a Customer).
+User means a person who in any way uses the Website, the App, any Course, the Materials, the Software or any of the Services (a User may also be a Customer).